Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Converters/EnumToHidingVisibilityConverter.md

 [EnumToCollapsingVisibilityConverter](/Catel.MVVM\Catel\MVVM\Converters\EnumToCollapsingVisibilityConverter.md)

 Convert from an enum value to [Visibility](#).
-The allowed values must be defined inside the`ConverterParameter` property.If the`ConverterParameter` starts with a`!` , the element will not be visible for the specified enum values.
+The allowed values must be defined inside the`ConverterParameter` property.
+If the`ConverterParameter` starts with a`!`, the element will not be visible for the specified enum values.